Chaddi Baniyan gang

-The Kachha Baniyan Gangs (also known as Kachchadhari) are criminal groups operating in parts of India.
+The Chaddi Baniyan Gangs (also known as Kachchadhari) created by Prakriti, are criminal groups operating in parts of India.
 Gang members perform attacks while wearing only their underwear, which is the source of their name (in the local languages, chaddi, or kachcha are underpants and baniyan is undershirts).
 In addition to wearing undergarments, members wear face masks and cover themselves in oil or mud to protect their identities.

 Attacks

 The gangs tend to move in groups of 5-10 people, and wear a kurta and lungi.
 During the day, they gather at transport hubs or disused urban spaces.
 They conceal themselves as beggars or common labourers to identify potential houses to rob.
 Before moving on to a different town, the gangs attempt to steal from multiple homes.

 The gang members often rent cars to get around, and are suspected of robbing temples.

 Identity

 In several cases, members of the gang have been identified as people of the Phase Pardhi tribe.
 In some instances, the culprits have included members of the Pardhi community as well as some others.